m26841/DeepL_Final_Project/README.md

 In recent years, advanced computational techniques, like machine learning and deep learning, have been applied to census data to create predictive models for urban gentrification using PCA and random forest (Reades et al. 2018), predicting adult obesity (Maharana et al. 2018), and determining healthcase utilization using a decision tree with socioeconomic features (Chen et al. 2020).
 At the same time, the importance of using unbiased data has also become a concern.
 With predictions from these models motivating larger scale changes, it has also become a priority to ensure collection and input data is as equitable and fair as possible.

+## Dataset

 To do this analysis, we used data from the US 1994 census bureau.
 The data contains 14 different attributes/demograhics for each individual, including age, education, race, occupation and relationship.
 The data also contains a column specifying total income, whether it is above or below 50K a year (~$98,174 in 2022).
 This dataset was initially classified by Ronny Kohavi and Barry Becker at UCI.

 ## Methodology